-Lake George Fall Leaf Peeping Guide
+Lake George Leaf Peeping Guide To Fall Foliage

-When To Go Leaf Peeping
+When to Go Leaf Peeping

 The first two weeks of October is typically when foliage reaches its peak in the Lake George region.
 This does vary - Adirondack photographer Carl Heilman II has reported seeing striking color through the third week of October in some years!
 Higher elevations, such as in the Adirondack High Peaks, reach peak foliage sooner than Lake George.

 Keep an eye on the foliage report from ILoveNY and check it again before you head out to experience everything Lake George in the fall.